 Coupons and ‘Scarcity ‘ Can Sell Anything.

 Want to know a secret?
 Sell your business with a ‘ticking clock’, meaning that you have a discounted price that will expire one week after you put it up for sale.
 This is a great way to do it.
-Thanks to Web Hosting Coupon Codes for the tip, as well as VPS coupons for offering more useful advice in the creation of this post.
+Thanks to the advice we found from this site: Couponfly – online promo codes that actually work.

 Determine if you want to be involved in your business after the selling period or if you want to leave it altogether.
 Your willingness to be involved post-sale can allow you to demand a higher sale price, because this arrangement will be more attractive to a first-time buyer who may not know the ropes.
 Those who wish to simply walk away afterward may nonetheless need to be involved to some extent for around three to 10 months to help facilitate the changeover period.
 Some sellers offer their services as consultants for a period of time once the business has changed hands.
 Determine whether you are intent upon walking away completely or whether you are interested in staying on for some time after the sale, keeping in mind that your lack of post-sale involvement will drive down the sale price.

 To minimize difficulties with clients and management, you may choose to be concerned about what will happen after your business has been sold.
 Many employers have one or two key employees they wish the buyer to retain after the sale, so it is important to them that the new owner does not let them go.
 While buyers are typically keen to keep key employees, other buyers may have other people lined up for the job.
 In addition, you may be concerned about future business decisions that will be beyond your control, and, specifically, whether the same level of quality will be adhered to.
 After all, your business is your baby.
 If you’ve built up a reputation for a certain level of service, you may be dismayed to find that a new buyer wants to change everything you’ve worked so hard to put into place.